suse-edge/atip/telco-examples/edge-clusters/airgap/README.md

 ## Introduction

-This is an example to demonstrate how to deploy an air-gap downstream/edge cluster for Telco using SUSE ATIP and the fully automated directed network provisioning.
+This is an example to demonstrate how to deploy an air-gap downstream/edge cluster using SUSE Edge for Telco (formerly known as ATIP) and the fully automated directed network provisioning.

 There are two steps to deploy an edge cluster: